timescale/docs/timescaledb/quick-start/python.md

                                            );"""
 ```

-### Step 2: Formulate create hypertable SELECT statement for your hypertable
+### Step 2: Formulate the SELECT statement to create your hypertable

-Next we formulate a `SELECT` statement that converts the `sensor_data` table to a hypertable.
-Note that we must specify
+Next, formulate a `SELECT` statement that converts the `sensor_data` table to a hypertable.
+Note that you must specify
-the table name which we wish to convert to a hypertable and its time column name as the two arguments, as mandated by
+the table name which you wish to convert to a hypertable and its time column name as the two arguments, as mandated by
 the [`create_hypertable` docs][create-hypertable-docs]:

 ```python